 A perfume firm produces two new items by mixing three essences: rose, lily and violet.
 For each decaliter of perfume one, it is necessary to use 1.5 liters of rose, 1 liter of lily and 0.3 liters of violet.
 For each decaliter of perfume two, it is necessary to use 1 liter of rose, 1 liter of lily and 0.5 liters of violet.
 27, 21 and 9 liters of rose, lily and violet (respectively) are available in stock.
-The company makes a profit of 130 euros for each decaliter of perfume one sold, and a profit of 100 euros for each decaliter of perfume two sold.
+The company makes a profit of 130 euros for each decaliter of perfume two sold.
 The problem is to determine the optimal amount of the two perfumes that should be produced.